 To prevent the further spread of COVID-19, multiple establishments have taken various precautionary measures.
 Physical interaction is limited.
 People are encouraged to avoid public transportation and crowded places by working at home.
-Similar means are being done by schools by postponing physical classes and opting for a virtual solution.
+Schools are also implementing similar precautions by postponing physical classes and opting for a virtual solution.
 As a result, the use of video conferencing has increased as more companies and schools decide to move to an online format.

 So, how exactly do captions improve video conferencing accessibility?
 Here are three ways:

 As mentioned, companies are highly encouraged to work at home and conduct discussions online.
 The same goes for schools across the country that have started to hold online classes.
 This calculated more is a safety measure during the pandemic, to help reduce the spread of infection.
 Unfortunately, this new setup can be difficult.
 Employees and students may have a hard time adjusting, especially people with disabilities.
 This can prevent them from working to their full potential.

 A way to solve this is through real-time captions.
 This enables people with hearing disabilities to communicate with their classmates or coworkers more effectively through video conferences.
 Live captions can help them read what people are saying in real-time.
 With live captions, it's easier for students to participate in online classes in the comforts of their own homes.